-In order to keep up with demand, a customer initially wanted to increase output by 60%.
-The parent company made it a condition that this should be done within the existing walls.
-For example, the assignment was to carry out a Feasibility study to map out whether it was possible:
+The customer initially wanted to increase the output by 60%.
+This, in order to continue to meet the demand.
+The mother company demanded that the growth had to take place within the existing walls.
+The instruction was to carry out a Feasibility study to determine whether it was possible:

 o to double the output